-A complex fracture is a particularly severe break and can cause damage to multiple bones, soft tissue, tendons, ligaments or joints.
+A complex fracture is a particularly severe break that can cause damage to multiple bones, soft tissue, tendons, ligaments or joints.
 This type of injury often requires emergency orthopedic care.
-Treatment usually entails surgery, though each case and treatment plan is unique.
+Treatment typically requires surgery.
+Our team specializes in complex fractures of the pelvis and hip socket.

 Deformities can cause pain and hinder your child's ability to function.
 Your child may be born with a deformity, such as an arm or leg that’s too long or short.
 A deformity may also be the result of a traumatic accident.
 Our pediatric orthopedic trauma specialists work to correct the deformity and restore balance, form and function.
 We can correct some deformities with nonsurgical treatment, but many skeletal issues require surgery.

 Compartment syndrome is typically the result of a muscle injury that causes the muscle to swell.
 The compartment that holds the muscle can't stretch, so the swollen muscle doesn't have any room to spread out.
 Pressure in the muscles increases, causing pain.
 Additionally, essential nutrients may no longer be reaching the muscle and nerves.
 If left untreated, compartment syndrome may lead to tissue death, which requires surgery.